Updated May 2017: Review updated to reflect the stability of the launcher and how it's aged over the last two years.

 Aviate Launcher has garnered hype since it first debuted on Android, and after being acquired by Yahoo has actually seen steady improvement through updates.
-It's been a year since we first wrote a review of the launcher, and now it's time to take a fresh look and see how it works today.
+It's been awhile since we last examined it, and now it's time to take a fresh look and see how it works today.

 The basics of Aviate

-Aviate falls into the category of "predictive" launchers, as it aims to change and adapt with your usage, location and information you provide it.
-There's less focus on your personal customization — you can choose a wallpaper and icon packs, that's about it — and more on just letting Aviate do its thing.
+Aviate falls into the category of "predictive" launchers, as it aims to change and adapt with your usage, location, and the information you provide it.
+There's less focus on your personal customization — you can choose a wallpaper and icon packs, but that's about it — and more on just letting Aviate do its thing.

 The entire rest of the screen is blank, letting you add standard Android widgets from your installed apps, but only at full width — you can't have side-by-side vertical widgets or a variety of small widgets.
 A simple swipe up on the screen gives you quick access to calls or messages, as well as frequently-used contacts, eliminating the need for dialer or contacts app icons.

 To the left of the main screen, you get a very Google Now-like experience in the "Smart Screen" — a vertically-scrolling list of cards with various information that Aviate thinks is relevant at the time.
 You'll see directions to work in the morning, directions home when you're out of the house, events and places near you, news, weather and upcoming events on your calendar.
 The entire list adjusts throughout the day based on the time and where you are, and you can specifically call up "Today," "Places" and "Entertainment" sections if you want more to look at.

 You can't dismiss timely cards like you do on Google Now, though — you have to either leave them there and let them be updated, or remove them until you call them back again from the settings.

 It's like 70% of Google Now ... but with Yahoo.